omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 For the flows below, we'll use the following use-case:

 ```
-A end-user wants to purchase something from eWallet A using a mobile application published by (and therefore connected to) eWallet B.
+An end-user wants to purchase something from eWallet A using a mobile application published by (and therefore connected to) eWallet B.
 ```

 In the cases below, both eWallets have funds deposited in Plasma: eWallet A has `ABC` tokens while eWallet B has `ZYX` tokens.